From My Kitchen to Yours, With Love

 STEP 8

 Remove from oil, place on paper towels to drain, and season with salt.
-Serve hot.
-Just don’t burn your mouth like I always do—learn from my mistakes!
+Serve immediately.

 Pro Tips for the Best Results